benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 Unless the client has specific other requirements, it SHOULD pick the first config.

-The client may derivate from this recommendation, because
+The client may deviate from this recommendation, because

 * the client doesn't support a higher-priority protocol, e.g. a JMAP configuraion is listed first and is the most preferred, but the